featherplain/amethyst/README.md

 1. Make WordPress environment.

-1. Install some dependencies.
+1. Install some dependencies, and set your hostname.Default is `amethyst.dev`.

         $ cd path/to/directory && npm run setup
+        Set your website's domain (default=amethyst.dev):

-1. To run gulp tasks with proxy mode, Create config file named `config.js`. and write following code.You can set hostname.
+1. To run gulp tasks with proxy mode, you can update hostname in `config.js`.

-       ```javascript
-       module.exports = {
-         vhost: 'amethyst.dev'
-       };
-       ```
+This configuration file is NOT tracked by git.

 1. Run gulp.
 You don't need to install gulp globally.